cmu-delphi/covidcast-indicators/quidel/DETAILS.md

 * Number of tests calculated until 08-05-2020
 * Until 08-05-2020, only 2,715 tests out of 942,293 tests for those zip codes.

+#### Quidel Flu Test
+There are 89 special zip codes that are included in Quidel Flu raw data but are not included in our reports temporarily since we do not have enough mapping information for them.
+* Until 08-05-2020, 133,000 tests out of 7,519,726 tests for those zip codes.